-Laurence Barron, Chairman of Airbus Group China, on the company's growth in China's expanding aviation sector n China, the aerospace and aviation Having previously acquired experiindustries continue to soar higher and ence of Asia while working in Japan in the higher as its citizens increasingly take 1980s, Barron arrived in China in 2004, a to the sky for business and leisure, both country he describes as "a place that really domestically and internationally.
-Playing is moving and shaking".
-This was just as a key role in enabling that boom has been Airbus' business really began kicking into high gear, and it now has 50% of the inthe Airbus Group, which officially established itself in the country in 1994, and toservice fleet. day China vies with the US for top spot as
+Laurence Barron, Chairman of Airbus Group China, on the company's growth in China's expanding aviation sector n China, the aerospace and aviation industries continue to soar higher and higher as its citizens increasingly take to the sky for business and leisure, both domestically and internationally.
+Playing a key role in enabling that boom has been the Airbus Group, which officially established itself in the country in 1994, and today China vies with the US for top spot as the group's largest single market.